momartinm/runPlanningTool/README.md

 mv validate ../
 ```

-### Configuring the benchmarks
+### Adding benchmarks

-It is necesary to configure the different benchmarks which are going to be executed.
-The file benchmarks_files.py must be tunned by the user in order to include the different domains and problems which must be executed.
-A list of the different instances must be created for each domain, following the next example:
+It is necessary to configure the different benchmarks in order for them to be executed.
+Inside of file benchmarks_files.py, create a list with all the different
 ```
 CUSHING_BENCHMARKS = [
     Benchmark("Cushing", "domain.pddl", "pfile1.pddl", optimal_plan_cost_lower_bound=0, optimal_plan_cost_upper_bound=0, cost_bound=0),